pantherale0/ha-nintendoparentalcontrols/README.md

 Enabling debugging will produce a lot of log entiries.

+## Known issues

+- New Nintendo Switch devices (or ones recently enrolled in Nintendo Parental Controls) don't usually provide enough data for the integration to function properly.
+If you see different errors and warnings such as `Unable to update daily summary for device Switch 1: A summary for the given date 2024-01-01 20:00:00 does not exist` this will resolve itself if left for a period of time once Nintendo has started to collect data from your Switch.
+See #55
+- Duplicate application names in configuration menu - this is purely cosemtic, the underlying IDs are identical between different consoles.

 ## Contributions are welcome!

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)